26 Jul 2016by Georgie Cousens

 A good infographic is eye-catching yet easy to understand.
 It is concise and something the viewer can quickly comprehend.
 If it is also entertaining, then that’s an added bonus.

 A graph or chart alone is not an infographic.
 These are elements which can form part of infographic along with the other elements used to tell the story you think your audience would like to hear.

 An infographic can be static, moving or interactive.
 For more information on this see our blog post Infographics: The Useful Business Tool.

 Why use an infographic?

-When you need complex data to be understood quickly then an infographic is an ideal way to present it.
+When you need complex data to be understood quickly then an ideal way to present it is to create an infographic.
 It can improve comprehension and cognition as it assists the viewer’s ability to discern patterns and trends.

 An infographic doesn’t have to always be a distillation of complex data; it can also be used to relay a simple message in a visual way.
 Often visual clues can trigger emotion and motivate learners more powerfully than words alone.